victorfoster/aurelia-typescript-webpack-starter/README.md

 A minimal [Aurelia][aurelia] starter kit written in [TypeScript][typescript] and built using [webpack][webpack].

+## Developing

+To start development run the command `npm run dev`.
+This will start the development server at [`http://localhost:8080`][localhost] and open it in your browser, with [inline mode][inline] and [hot module replacement][hmr] enabled.

 ## Building

-The project can be built by running `npm run dev` which will assemble the distribution under the `./dist` directory.
+The project can be built by running `npm run build` which will assemble the distribution under the `./dist` directory.
 This directory can be cleaned by running `npm run clean`.

-## Developing

-The [webpack-dev-server][dev-server] is installed for development purposes and can be run with the command `npm start`.
-This will start the development server at [`http://localhost:8080`][localhost] and open it in your browser, with [inline mode][inline] and [hot module replacement][hmr] enabled.

-When debugging you can enable Protractor's [interactive mode][protractor-interactive] by running `npm run e2e:debug`.

 ## License